Jewish Bolshevism: Jewish involvement in Russian Communism

 Some scholars have grossly exaggerated Jewish presence in the Soviet Communist Party.
 For example, Alfred Jensen said that in the 1920s "75 per cent of the leading Bolsheviks" were "of Jewish origin".
-According to Aaronovitch, "a cursory examination of membership of the top committees shows this figure to be an absurd exaggeration".
+According to David Aaronovitch, "a cursory examination of membership of the top committees shows this figure to be an absurd exaggeration".

-In 2013, speaking about the Schneerson Collection at the Moscow Jewish Museum and the Center for Tolerance, Russian President Vladimir Putin erroneously noted that "The decision to nationalize the library was made by the first Soviet government, and Jews were approximately 80–85% members".
-According to historian Vladimir Ryzhkov, Putin's ignorant statement about the predominance of Jews in the Council of People's Commissars is due to the fact that "during the years of perestroika, he read the tabloid press".
+In 2013, speaking about the Schneerson Collection at the Moscow Jewish Museum and the Center for Tolerance, Russian President Vladimir Putin erroneously said: "The decision to nationalize the library was made by the first Soviet government, and Jews were approximately 80–85% members".
+According to historian Vladimir Ryzhkov, Putin's ignorant statement about the predominance of Jews in the Council of People's Commissars is due to the fact that "during the years of perestroika, he read the low-quality nationalist tabloid press".
 Some media outlets also criticized the statements of the President of the Russian Federation.
 So the editors of the newspaper Vedomosti, condemning the head of state for marginality, posted the following statistics:"If we discard the speculations of pseudoscientists who know how to find the Jewish origin of every revolutionary, it turns out that in the first composition of the Council of People's Commissars of Jews there were 8%: of its 16 members, only Leon Trotsky was a Jew.
 In the government of the Russian Socialist Federative Soviet Republic of 1917–1922 Jews were 12% (six out of 50 people).
 Apart from the government, the Central Committee of the Russian Social Democratic Labour Party (Bolsheviks) on the eve of October 1917 had 20% Jews (6 out of 30), and in the first composition of the political bureau of the Central Committee of the Russian Communist Party (Bolsheviks) – 40% (3 out of 7)".— Vedomosti (dated 17 June 2013).